-These sites are NOT Greenfield sites as they are already connected to supply, and already have an existing meter in place which will become the parent meter.
-Neither are Brownfield multiple occupancy sites as there is only a single occupancy customer currently existing.
+These sites are not Greenfield sites as they are already connected to supply and already have an existing meter in place which will become the parent meter.
+Neither are they Brownfield multiple occupancy sites as there is only a single occupancy customer currently existing.

-In this process an existing single occupancy meter/NMI is updated as a Parent NMI.
-The Embeded Network Manager (ENM) will create NMI’s for down-stream Embedded Network Children, once the agreed go live date has occurred and the Parent Meter identification and Embedded Network code has been published by CitiPower/Powercor.
+In this process, an existing single occupancy meter/NMI is updated as a Parent NMI.
+The Embeded Network Manager (ENM) will create NMI’s for down-stream Embedded Network Children, once the agreed go live date has occurred and the Parent Meter identification and Embedded Network code has been published by CitiPower and Powercor.

 Becoming an Exempt Embedded Network Service Provider (EENSP)

 Electricity is supplied to End Users in an embedded network by an EENSP.

 Under section 13 of the National Electricity Law anyone who owns, controls or operates a distribution system must either be:

 - a) registered with AEMO (Australian Energy Market operator) as an NSP (Network Service Provider); or